 Qualitative interviews demonstrate a positive reception by patients.
-One patient said, "I would describe them as pleasant, helpful, and compassionate...
-It's a good thing, it shows people do care, when you are hopeless and down and out and you feel like no one cares and you can come here, and you realize people do care."
+One patient said, "I would describe them as pleasant, helpful and compassionate...
+It's a good thing, it shows people do care, when you are hopeless and down and out and you feel like no one cares and you can come here and you realize people do care."
 Another stated, "I don't have access to my own [medication] at this time because I'm homeless so it's in storage so to be able to come here and not have to show up at the emergency room for breathing treatment is really nice."
-Another patient highlighted her difficulties in accessing MOUD prior to the launch of the CareZONE van: "The wait was long, the wait was really long.
-It was like a three month wait, I didn't have three months to get on Suboxone.
+Another patient highlighted her difficulties in accessing MOUD prior to the launch of the Community Care in Reach (CCiR) van: "The wait was long, the wait was really long.
+It was like a three-month wait, I didn't have three months to get on Suboxone.
 So, it kept me buying them on the street and stuff until I met the van."

 Public response has also been generally positive.
-One stakeholder said, "We need the CareZONE [program] in our neighborhood long-term to offset the problem...
-I just hope that CareZONE is there to stay so we can always have a go-to."
+One stakeholder said, "We need the Community Care in Reach (CCiR) [program] in our neighborhood long-term to offset the problem...
+I just hope that Community Care in Reach (CCiR) is there to stay so we can always have a go-to."
 A local business owner stated, "They're saving lives and giving people a chance to escape the world that they're in."
-The program also received local and national media attention with a story on WBUR by Martha Bebinger that also ran nationally on NPR's Here & Now program.
-The Kraft Center presented the model at the 2018 Mobile Health
+The program also received local and national media attention with a story on WBUR by Martha Bebinger that also ran nationally on NPR's Here and Now program.

-Clinics Forum in Cleveland and was featured as a best practice in the Massachusetts Harm Reduction Commission Report published March 1, 2019.6
+The Kraft Center presented the model at the 2018 Mobile Health Clinics Forum in Cleveland and was featured as a best practice in the Massachusetts Harm Reduction Commission Report published March 1, 2019.